clj-python/libpython-clj/topics/embedded.md

 requires the JDK installed and **not just the JRE**.  [tristanstraub](https://github.com/tristanstraub/) had found a way to use this in order to work with [Blender](https://github.com/tristanstraub/blender-clj/).
-We took a bit more time and worked out ways to smooth out these interactions and make sure they were supported throught the system.
+We took a bit more time and worked out ways to smooth out these interactions and make sure they were supported throughout the system.

 ```console
 python3 -mpip install javabridge